linusha/twitter-sentiment-2020-election/README.md

 To take into account the impact a large amounts of followers have on subsequent engagement with tweets, we marked tweets from influential people as such.
 For this, the `mark_famous_tweets.rmd` script can be used.
 All necessary files are already present in the `/relevant_accounts` directory.
 Otherwise they could be generated using the `socialbakers_conversion.rmd` script.
 Please note, that you might need to extract the usernames from a previously generated file using `extract_names.rmd`.

+### Final Merging and Modelling

+Scripts can be found in the `/analysis` directory.
+First, step through `feature_creation.rmd`.
+Code for the models can be found in `modelling.rmd`.
+Depending on which steps from the `feature_creation` script were executed, you might need to run Steps 1 and/or 2 from `filtering.rmd`.